Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

 \paragraph{Input perturbation.} Following \citet{tip}, we perform conditional perturbation experiments by iteratively removing or inserting the most attributed features in one input while keeping the other input unmodified.
 Figure \ref{fig:perturb} plots the decrease in similarity score for \gls{cid}.
 Our method produces the steepest score decline as a function of the number of patches removed, indicating its ability to identify the most relevant interactions.
-Next to \gls{cid}, we also evaluate \gls{cii} as well as \gls{ctd} and \gls{cti}.
+Next to \gls{cid}, we also evaluate conditional image patch insertion (\gls{cii}) as well as text token deletion (\gls{ctd}) and insertion (\gls{cti}).
 All plots are shown in Figures \ref{app:fig:conditional_insert_deletion_laion} and \ref{app:fig:conditional_insert_deletion_openai}.
 Table \ref{tab:perturbs} provides a summary and reports the \gls{auc} for the four variants.
-With the exception of \gls{interactionlime} on the text side, our method consistently results in the highest \gls{auc} values for the insertion experiments and the lowest for deletion.
-While \gls{interactionlime} performs good on conditional text attribution, interestingly, its image attributions are not competitive.
+With the exception of \gls{ilime} on the text side, our method consistently results in the highest \gls{auc} values for the insertion experiments and the lowest for deletion.
+While \gls{ilime} performs well on conditional text attribution, interestingly, its image attributions are not competitive.
 We discuss this in Appendix \ref{sec:ilime}.
-Insertion and deletion experiments have been criticized for producing out-of-domain inputs \cite{hooker}.
-Therefore, we also construct in-domain perturbations in the form of \textit{hard negative captions} (\gls{hnc}) and evaluate their effect on the model in Section \ref{sec:model_analysis}.
+Insertion and deletion experiments have been criticized for producing out-of-domain inputs \citep{hooker}.
+Therefore, we also construct in-domain perturbations through \textit{hard negative captions} and evaluate their effects in Section \ref{sec:model_analysis}.

 \thisfloatsetup{subfloatrowsep=none}